oslabs-beta/ShieldQL/README.md

 }
 ```

-- Ensure that the appropriate graphQL role from the shieldqlConfig.js file is passed into the graphQL route through **res.locals.role** in order for validateUser and loginLink to enforce authentication and authorization
+- Ensure that the appropriate graphQL role from the shieldqlConfig.js file is passed into the graphQL route through **res.locals.role** in order for loginLink to enforce authentication and authorization

   - This will be passed on to each of ShieldQL's middleware functions
   - A common approach to this problem is the following (see below for an example)

-    - Insert a middleware function preceding validateUser and loginLink that queries the user database
+    - Insert a middleware function preceding loginLink that queries the user database
     - Extracts the graphQL role
     - Stores it in **res.locals.role**